Dinesh30P/Cmos_Circuit_design_SPICE_SIMULATION/README.md

 - To verify circuit behavior before fabrication
 -  To optimize the Performance
--  Cost and time efficiency
+-  To reduce the Cost and improve time efficiency